-Polish Cheese and Potato Dumplings (Pierogi Ruskie) are a classic Polish dish, popular all year round accompanying celebrations and family gatherings.
-It’s also one of the traditional dishes served on Christmas Eve.
+This Polish potato and cheese pierogi (ruskie) recipe is a classic Polish dish, popular all year round accompanying celebrations and family gatherings.
+It’s also one of the traditional dishes served on Christmas Eve in parts of Poland.

-As promised earlier this week today I am sharing my recipe for Polish Cheese and Potato Dumplings (Pierogi Ruskie).
+As promised earlier this week today I am sharing my Polish potato and cheese pierogi recipe.
 This is another popular dish (in addition to the Sauerkraut Dumplings I posted a few days ago) enjoyed as part of the Polish Christmas Eve celebrations.

 Both the sauerkraut dumplings as well as the cheese and potato dumplings are also everyday recipes.
 But while the everyday version is often enjoyed with bacon bits Christmas Eve these dumplings are served with a little butter (or oil) instead.
 The Christmas Eve meal is meat free, although not fish free.